DavidS1mi/Arithmetic-Logic-Unit/README.md

 ![Status](https://img.shields.io/badge/Status-Simulation_Verified-success.svg)

 ## Overview
-This project contains the RTL (Register Transfer Level) design and verification of a fully custom 8-bit Arithmetic Logic Unit (ALU) and instruction data path written in SystemVerilog.
+This program contains the RTL (Register Transfer Level) design and verification of a fully custom 8-bit Arithmetic Logic Unit (ALU) and instruction data path written in SystemVerilog.

-Designed with foundational digital logic principles, this project demonstrates an understanding of low-level computer architecture, instruction decoding, and hardware verification—skills highly relevant to microprocessor design and semiconductor engineering.
+The project is a highly organized, mathematical switchboard that processes multiple calculations simultaneously.
+When it receives a command, like adding two numbers together or finding the differences between them—it doesn’t do the math step-by-step.
+Instead, it sends the numbers to several different specialized calculation zones at the exact same time.
+While those zones are all busy solving their specific tasks, a central decoder reads the instruction manual to figure out which answer was actually requested.
+It then operates a master switch to select that specific answer and send it to the final output, instantly discarding the rest.
+This architecture ensures the system always runs at maximum efficiency, solving complex math problems without ever hesitating to decide what to do next.

 ##  Future Scope: Physical Hardware Implementation
 *Note: This architecture is currently verified via RTL simulation.
 I am in the process of acquiring the necessary physical components (74HC series logic ICs) to transition this digital blueprint into a physical breadboard.*